LinkedSoftwareDependencies/Article-System-Components/content/conclusions.md

 As with all DI frameworks, Components.js comes with the downside that for large applications, configurations can become complex and logic flow may be harder to follow.
-In order to mitigate these risks, we recommend a structured management of configuration files, which may involve splitting up configuration files based on your architecture's primary subsystems, which is the approach followed by large projects such as Solid Community Server and Comunica.
+In order to mitigate these risks, we recommend a structured management of configuration files, which may involve splitting up configuration files based on an architecture's primary subsystems, which is the approach followed by large projects such as Solid Community Server and Comunica.

 In future work, we do not foresee the need for any major changes or additions within the Components.js framework itself,